 Until a reliable WordPress shopping plugin is created I think I will stay away from building fully-fledged ecommerce sites.
 But if you’re an ecommerce developer who wants a much better front end for your system then I’m more than willing to build the templates.

 What about responsive design?
 I want my site to look great on mobiles and tablets.

 To see an example of Media Queries in action please adjust your desktop browser width.
 This site will change depending on the size of the screen.
 For example, the menu will change from a horizontal layout to a clickable dropdown.
-If you’re reading this on a mobile device then it’s impossible to adjust the width of your browser, and will have to take my word for it.
+If you’re reading this on a mobile device then rotate the screen by 90° to see the responsive change.

 What technologies do you use for web development?

-I create bespoke HTML and CSS using text editors, Photoshop and a browser.
-I can use frameworks such as HTML5 Boilerplate or Twitter Bootstrap but only if they are necessary for that particular project.
-I have a WAMP stack on my desktop that gives me MySQL databases and PHP allowing me to develop dynamic sites, such as those that use WordPress.
+I create bespoke HTML, JS and CSS using text editors, Photoshop and a browser.
+I can use frameworks such as Tailwind or Bootstrap but only if they are necessary for that particular project.
+I have a WAMP stack (Laragon) on my desktop that gives me MySQL databases and PHP allowing me to develop dynamic sites, such as those that use WordPress.